 Water Education for Industry

 Operators currently in the field may take single courses (modules) to meet the mandatory continuing education units (CEUs) defined by the EOCP or for their own general interest.
-These courses are available in print format only with the exception of XWTP 0200 Watersafe BC which is available in print format or online.
+These courses are available in print format only, they are not available online with the exception of XWTP 0200 Watersafe BC which is available in print format or online.
+All courses except for Watersafe are worth 3 CEU's.
+Once you have registered a course syllabus will be mailed to you with instructions for course completion and examination.
+You have 4 months to complete your course.

 Each course costs $285.00 with the exception of XWTP 0200 Watersafe BC $147.00.